Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Introduction

-Mitigating harms associated with datasets is now recognized as an important goal by the machine learning community.
-Researchers have worked to make sense of ethical considerations involved in dataset creation \cite{ethicalhighlighter, paullada2020data, contesting-datasets}, and have proposed ways to identify and mitigate biases in datasets \cite{aifairness360, revise}, protect the privacy of individuals \cite{pyrrhic, Yang2021ASO}, and document datasets \cite{datasheets, Holland2018TheDN, nlp-data-statements, Mitchell2019ModelCF}.
+The machine learning community has responded to these concerns and has developed ways to mitigate harms associated with datasets.
+Researchers have worked to make sense of ethical considerations involved in dataset creation~\cite{ethicalhighlighter, paullada2020data, contesting-datasets}, have proposed ways to identify and mitigate biases in datasets~\cite{aifairness360, revise}, have developed means to protect the privacy of individuals in datasets~\cite{pyrrhic, Yang2021ASO}, and have improved methods to document datasets~\cite{datasheets, Holland2018TheDN, nlp-data-statements, Mitchell2019ModelCF}.

-The premise of our work is that these efforts can be more effective if informed by an understanding of how datasets are used in practice in the research community.
+The premise of our work is that these efforts can be more effective if informed by an understanding of how datasets are used in practice.
 We present an account of the life cycles of three popular face and person recognition datasets: \lfw{} (LFW)~\cite{lfw}, \msceleb{}~\cite{ms-celeb-1m}, and \duke{}~\cite{dukemtmc}.
-We selected these because ``people-centric'' datasets \cite{ethicalhighlighter} have been the subject of especially serious ethical concerns.
-We analyze nearly 1000 papers that cite these datasets and their derivative datasets and pre-trained models (Section \ref{sec:overview}).
-We present five primary findings:
+These datasets have been the subject of recent ethical scrutiny~\cite{ethicalhighlighter} and, in the case of \msceleb{} and \duke{}, have been retracted by their creators.
+Analyzing nearly 1,000 papers that cite these datasets and their derivative datasets or pre-trained models, we present five findings that describe ethical considerations arising beyond dataset creation: